 Cloud computing is a specialized form of distributed computing that introduces utilization models for remotely provisioning scalable and measured computing resources (e.g., networks, servers, storage, applications, and services) (Mahmood et al., 2013), offering organizations different benefits for their business services and applications: scalability, cost savings, flexibility and agility, reliability and availability, collaboration and accessibility, innovation and experimentation, and sustainability.
 The term originated as a metaphor for the Internet which is, in essence, a network of networks providing remote access to a set of decentralized IT resources.
-In the early 1960s, J. McCarthy introduced the concept of computing as Utility: The idea of computing in the cloud traces back to 1961 when the computer scientist John McCarthy publicly proposed: "If computers of

-60 the kind I have advocated become the computers of the future, then computing may someday be organized as a public utility just as the telephone system is a public utility....
+In the early 1960s, J. McCarthy introduced the concept of computing as Utility: "If computers of the kind I have advocated become the computers of the future, then computing may someday be organized as a public utility just as the telephone system is a public utility....
 The computer utility could become the basis of a new and important industry".
 This idea opened to the concept of having services on the Internet so users could benefit of them for their applications.
-In the same period, J. C. R. Licklider envisioned a world where interconnected systems of computers could communicate and inter- operate: that was the milestone of the modern cloud computing.
-In the late 1990s, R. Chellappa introduced for the first time

-- 65 the term "cloud computing" as a new computing paradigm (Chellappa, 1997), "where the boundaries of computing will be determined by economic rationale rather than technical limits alone", dealing with concepts such as expandable and allocatable resources that can ensure cost-efficiency, scalability, and business value.
+In the same period, J. C. R. Licklider envisioned a world where interconnected systems of computers could communicate and interoperate: that was the milestone of the modern cloud computing.
+In the late 1990s, R. Chellappa introduced for the first time the term "cloud computing" as a new computing paradigm (Chellappa, 1997), "where the boundaries of computing will be determined by economic rationale rather than technical limits alone", dealing with concepts such as expandable and allocatable resources that can ensure cost-efficiency, scalability, and business value.
 In the same period, Compaq Computer Corporation adopted the concept of "cloud" in its business plan, as term for evolving the technological capacity of the company itself in offering new scalable and expandable services to customers over the Internet.
-The last 2 decades have been characterized by - 70 a rapid expansion of Cloud Computing: wWhile the general public has been leveraging forms of Internet-based computer utilities since the mid-1990s as form of search engines, e-mail services, social media platforms, etc., it wasn't until 2006 that the term cloud computing emerged, when Amazon launched its Simple Storage Service (Amazon S3) followed by the Elastic Compute Cloud (Amazon EC2) service, enabling organizations to lease computing capacity and storage to run their business applications. iIn 2008, Google launched the Google App Engine, a cloud computing platform used as a service for developing - 75 and hosting web applications; then, in 2010 Microsoft launched Azure as a cloud computing platform and service provider that provides scalable, on-demand resources to customers to build applications globally; in 2012, Google launched the Google Compute Engine which enables users to launch virtual machines (VM) on demand.
-To understand the framework over which cloud computing is built, it is fundamental to refer to standards and best practices
+The last 2 decades have been characterized by a rapid expansion of Cloud Computing: while the general public has been leveraging forms of Internet-based computer utilities since the mid-1990s as form of search engines, e-mail services, social media platforms, etc., it wasn't until 2006 that the term cloud computing emerged, when Amazon launched its Simple Storage Service (Amazon S3) followed by the Elastic Compute Cloud (Amazon EC2) service, enabling organizations to lease computing capacity and storage to run their business applications.
+In 2008, Google launched the Google App Engine, a cloud computing platform used as a service for developing and hosting web applications; then, in 2010 Microsoft launched Azure as a cloud computing platform and service provider that provides scalable, on-demand resources to customers to build applications globally; in 2012, Google launched the Google Compute Engine which enables users to launch virtual machines (VM) on demand

-The currently most widely accepted definition of cloud computing is provided by the North American National Institute for

-80 Standard and Technology (NIST) (Mell and Grance, 2011): "c=loud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources that can be rapidly provisioned and released with minimal management effort or service provider interaction".

-NIST further elaborates on cloud computing providing a Cloud Computing Reference Architecture based on five Eessential Ceharacteristics, three Service Mmodels, and four Deeployment Mmodels.
+To understand the framework over which cloud computing is built, it is fundamental to refer to standards and best practices provided by the North American National Institute for Standard and Technology (NIST) (Mell and Grance, 2011): "cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources that can be rapidly provisioned and released with minimal management effort or service provider interaction".NIST further elaborates on cloud computing providing a Cloud Computing Reference Architecture based on five Essential Characteristics, three Service Models, and four Deployment Models.

-85 2.2 An outlook to NIST definitions
+2.2 An outlook to NIST definitions